-R407.2 Electric Vehicle Charging Facilities.
-4% of parking spots (rounded up to the nearest whole number) should have at least a level 1 charging socket within 5 feet of the centerline of the parking space.
+R407.3 Electric Vehicle Charging-Facilities.
+For multifamily developments of 10 or more dwelling units.4% of parking spaces (rounded up to the nearest whole number) shall have either a socket capable of providing either a level 1 or level 2 charge (see below)ing socket within 5 feet of the centerline of the parking space ("EV Charging Parking Space").